My father was dying.

 Leading up to the event, my team was not oozing confidence.
 They seemed confused on what to report.
-They looked to me for direction but I pushed back.
+They looked to me for direction as their leader but I pushed back.
 They’d known about the meeting for months and on some level I was annoyed with their lack of initiative.

 I left them to figure it out and sent them off to the meeting without me.

-Looking back, I must have known instinctually that something was about to hit the fan but I still wasn’t quiet ready for what went down.
+Looking back, I must have known instinctually that something was about to hit the fan but I still wasn’t quite ready for what went down.

 Some People Are Born Leaders.
 Apparently, I was not.